-Listed Species - for the purposes of this MOA, any species of fish, wildlife or plant, which has been determined to be endangered or threatened under Section 4 of the ESA.
+Listed Species - for the purposes of this MOA, any species of fish, wildlife or plant, which has been determined or proposed to be endangered or threatened under Section 4 of the ESA.
+However, the inclusion of proposed species in this MOA does not alter the legal requirements of the ESA or add additional legal responsibilities for any agency or service.

-National Contingency Plan (NCP) - National Oil and Hazardous Substances Pollution Contingency Plan.
+National Contingency Plan (NCP) & endash; National Oil and Hazardous Substances Pollution Contingency Plan.
 The NCP is a national plan that provides the organizational structure and procedures for preparing for and responding to discharges of oil and releases of hazardous substances, pollutants and contaminants.
 The NCP is set forth in 40 CFR 300.

-National Response Team (NRT) - a national team, defined under the NCP, responsible for national planning, policy, and coordination for hazardous substance and oil spill preparedness and response, consisting of representatives from agencies named in 40 CFR 300.175(b).
+National Response Team (NRT) - a national team, defined under the NCP, responsible for national planning and coordination for oil spill response, consisting of representatives from agencies named in 40 CFR 300.175 (b).